-As a Financial Services firm the Society is not part of a supply chain, however in delivering its services the Society procures goods and services from suppliers who do operate supply chains, some of which are global.
+As a financial services firm the Society is not part of a supply chain, however in delivering its services the Society procures goods and services from suppliers who do operate supply chains, some of which are global.

-The following supplier categories are, by their very nature, considered to be at higher risk of slavery or human trafficking (although the Society has not identified any evidenced reason to believe that slavery or human trafficking exists in the above currently).
+The following supplier categories are, by their very nature, considered to be at higher risk of slavery or human trafficking (although the Society has not identified any evidenced reason to believe that slavery or human trafficking exists in these currently).
 The risk may be present both in the UK and abroad and may relate to the pay and working conditions of the staff employed to manufacture or produce:

-- Staff uniforms - fabric, finishings and finished garments that are used in the Society’s uniform;
+- Staff uniforms - fabric, finishings and finished garments that are used in the Society’s uniform

-- Catering - kitchen staff, farm workers, fruit and vegetable pickers, fish / seafood fishermen;
+- Catering - kitchen staff, farm workers, fruit and vegetable pickers, fish / seafood fishermen

-- Marketing and promotional merchandise;
+- Marketing and promotional merchandise

 - IT and electronics manufacture, disposal, dismantling and recycling

 - Facilities management - Cleaning staff, building and maintenance operatives, furniture manufacturers, construction workers